tituslhy/acp/README.md

 ## Overview

 ACP project looking for have a standardized interface enabling seamless interaction between AI agents across different technology stacks/frameworks.
 It provides a common protocol for effective agent collaboration and interoperability.

+In this reposotory you are going to find the Documentation, Spedification and tools (SDK) to interat and use ACP.

 ## Core Principles